HPCE/hpce-2018-cw1/readme.md

 do that you can pass the `-B` option to make, or touch/modify one of the sources.

-**Task**: Re-generate the maximum iteration scaling performance from earlier, and plot a graph of the absolute release execution times versus the debug execution times (seconds on the y scale).
+**Task**: Re-generate the maximum iteration scaling performance from earlier, and plot a graph of the absolute release execution times *and* the absolute debug execution times (seconds on the y scale).
 Save it as a graph called `results/release_max_iter_versus_time.pdf`.

 **Task**: Re-generate the dimension scaling performance from earlier,